 Gusti Leder produces affordable leather goods, which means that the company makes a good deal of its income through additional services, namely through product customisation.
 For example, customers can personalise their products with engraving when ordering.

 "In the past, we invested 20,000€ in personalisation alone.
 With Shopware, we simply installed the plugin Custom Products and that was it.
 Our development team can adapt the plugin individually to our website," says Pietsch.

 Besides the fact that the Gusti Leder team can now save considerable costs and develop their shop flexibly and independently, the success of the migration is also reflected in the figures.
 The conversion rate has improved in France and Switzerland, and especially the conversion rate via mobile devices has increased significantly.
 "The mobile usability is much more intuitive with Shopware.
 We are sure that the increase in sales can be attributed to that," says Pietsch.

 Due to the fact that Gusti Leder can save agency costs, customisation costs and resources for ticket systems, the company is now considering a complete redesign of the website.

-Get started in ecommerce with a trusted solution that is built to thrive in the long term.
-Free of charge and flexible – there are absolutely no costs until you generate sales.
-With a month to month contract, you benefit from maximum cost control and are free cancel your contract at any time.
+Start your ecommerce business with a trusted and professional solution that is built to thrive in the long term - fastly, riskfree and flexible!
+There are no costs until you generate sales.
+With a month to month contract, you benefit from maximum cost control and are free to cancel your contract at any time.